einshoej/chefs_assistant/DEPLOYMENT.md

 #### Missing Dependencies
 - All Python dependencies should be in `requirements.txt`
+- System dependencies (Node.js/npm) should be in `packages.txt`
 - Streamlit will automatically install them on deployment

 #### AnyList Features Not Working
-- This is expected on Streamlit Community Cloud
+- Check that `packages.txt` includes `nodejs` and `npm`
+- Verify the app logs show successful Node.js installation
-- The app will gracefully handle the missing Node.js dependency
+- The app will automatically run `npm install` for the AnyList bridge
-- Consider alternative deployment methods if this feature is critical
+- If issues persist, check the Streamlit Cloud logs for specific errors

 ### Local Development